StanfordLegion/legion/README.md

 to avoid any undesired performance issues.

-Run the application with `-hl:prof <N> -logfile prof_%.log` where `N` is the number of nodes to be profiled.
-(Note: `N` may be smaller than the total node count, to capture a subset of machines.)
-The profiler itself runs offline, after the application run has completed:
+Run the application with `-hl:prof <N> -logfile prof_%.log` where `N` is the number of nodes to be profiled. (`N` can be less than the total node count---this profiles a subset of the nodes.)
+This will produce a log file per node.
+The profiler itself runs offline and produces an HTML file which can be loaded in a web browser.

 ```bash
 DEBUG=0 make